Conveyancing - Jonathan Lea Network

 The usual disbursements on a sale are:

-• Bank Telegraphic Transfer Fee: £36 per transfer (including VAT)
+• Bank Telegraphic Transfer Fee: £36 per transfer (including VAT at 20%)

 The usual disbursements on a purchase are: